Janko Bobetko: World War II and Yugoslav army career

 In July 1941, he joined an antifascist unit, the 1st Sisak Partisan Detachment in the Brezovica Forest near Sisak.
 Bobetko fought for the Yugoslav Partisans from 1941-45.
 His father and three brothers were killed by the Nazi-affiliated Ustashe.
-He was heavily wounded at Dravograd in Slovenia, but survived to become a Yugoslav People's Army (JNA) officer.
+He was heavily wounded in the Battle of Sutjeska in Montenegro, but survived to become a Yugoslav People's Army (JNA) officer.

 In the post-war period, he graduated from the Military Academy of the Yugoslav People's Army and rose to the rank of lieutenant-general.
 During the Croatian Spring period of the early 1970s, he supported greater autonomy for Croatia in Yugoslavia, and was demoted and expelled from the JNA in 1972 after Tito's crackdown on perceived separatists and nationalists in the constituent parts of the former Yugoslavia.

 Service in independent Croatia

 After the 1990 Croatian parliamentary elections, Bobetko refused to accept the position of defense minister.
 His involvement in the Croatian War of Independence began in Banovina and continued on the Southern Front, where he took command on 10 April 1992.
 On 20 November 1992, Bobetko was named the Chief of the General Staff of the Armed Forces of the Republic of Croatia.

 In 1993, during Operation Medak pocket against Serb Krajina strongholds that controlled the town of Gospić, the Croatian soldiers were accused of committing crimes against humanity and violating the laws or customs of war, which Bobetko denied.
 In his 1996 memoir, All My Battles, which contained many military maps and commands, he wrote that the action—aimed at ending the Serbian bombardment of Gospić—was brilliant.

 Bobetko had the status of a fully disabled person, caused both by his leg injury he sustained during World War II, and later by an onset of cardiac decompensation in 1994.
 Because of this he was hospitalized in 1995 during Operation Flash.
 The extent of his disability was at one point disputed by the Ministry of Defense, but it was later fully reinstated by a court order.

 On 15 July 1995, shortly before Operation Storm, President Franjo Tuđman formally replaced Bobetko as the Chief of General Staff with Zvonimir Červenko.
 Later that year, he was elected in the 1995 Croatian parliamentary election on the electoral list of the Croatian Democratic Union (HDZ) and served as an MP until 1999.

-In 2000, Bobetko was the most prominent signatory to the Twelve Generals' Letter.
-In September 2002, the International Criminal Tribunal for the Former Yugoslavia indicted Bobetko.
-He was the most senior Croatian officer sought at the tribunal.
-Bobetko refused to accept the indictment or surrender to the court, claiming the indictment questioned the legitimacy of the entire military operation.
-The crisis stretched out as popular opinion agreed with Bobetko, and the Croatian government under the SDP-HSLS coalition would not assert an unambiguous position over his extradition.